Create a culture that means business™

 You wouldn’t give the same exact gift to your 20-year-old niece and your 75-year-old grandfather, would you?
 Employee rewards are also gifts and they carry more weight when they suit the recipient’s personal style.
 To build an attractive set of employee rewards, you need to truly see each person for who they are and empower your people to state their preferences.

 Your employee rewards system should reflect your company culture.
 Deloitte found that only 11% of respondents said their rewards systems were highly aligned with their organizational goals and 23% reported that they didn’t know what rewards their workers value.
 When you build a good line of communication with your workers, you will organically know the things they value.
-And a flexible points-based recognition and rewards platform empowers each employee to accrue points and redeem them for a reward of their choosing that is uniquely meaningful.
+And a flexible points-based rewards and recognition platform empowers each employee to accrue points and redeem them for a reward of their choosing that is uniquely meaningful.

 Bonus tips for the CEO: How to become an employee engagement champion